ash0080/gun.doc.cn/Internals.md

 path is a wrapper around load.

-on is a wrapper around get.
+on emulates get, but over changes.

 insert is a wrapper around set.